oclint/oclint-docs/intro/build.rst

 This page presents you a shortcut of building OCLint release version.

-..
-If you are looking for compiling and testing OCLint with other options, read tje details in Development section.
+.. note:: If you are looking for compiling and testing OCLint in debug mode for development purposes, please move onto `development <../devel/index.html>`_ section.

 System Requirements
 -------------------